What causes bone loss?

 Weak bones can break easily, even without an obvious injury.

 Bone mineral density is not the only predictor of how fragile your bones are.
+Consuming alcohol, smoking, and a sedentary lifestyle all increase the risk of having fragile bones.
 There are other unknown factors related to bone quality that are as important as bone quantity.
 Most bone density tests only measure the bone quantity.

 Aging and Bone Loss